AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`$HOME/.gps/perspectives6.xml`

-  Desktop file in XML format (using the menu :menuselection:`File --> Save More --> Desktop`).
-It is loaded automatically if found.
+  Desktop file in XML format (created using the :menuselection:`File --> Save More --> Desktop` menu).
+It's loaded automatically if found.

 :file:`$HOME/.gps/locations.xml`

-  This file contains the list of locations that GPS previously edited.
-It corresponds to the history navigation (:menuselection:`Navigate --> Back` and :menuselection:`Navigate --> Forward`)
+  List of locations GPS previously edited.
+It corresponds to the history navigation (:menuselection:`Navigate --> Back` and :menuselection:`Navigate --> Forward`) menus.

 :file:`$HOME/.gps/properties.xml`

-  This file is used to store file-specific properties across GPS sessions.
-In particular, it contains the encoding to use for various files when the default encoding isn't appropriate.
+  Stores file-specific properties across GPS sessions.
+In particular, it contains the encoding to use for files where the default encoding isn't appropriate.

 :file:`$HOME/.gps/histories.xml`